Can’t find that perfect ornament color? Here’s how to create your own easy custom painted Christmas ornaments with an easy pouring technique!

 I was actually pleasantly surprised how thick the glass was!
 These are not fragile ornaments!

-So once home, it was time to get to work to see if I could manage to paint Christmas ornaments in custom colors.
+So once home, it was time to get to work to see if I could manage to paint Christmas ornaments in my chosen custom colors for this Christmas season.

 And I’m happy to report, they turned out adorable!
 I’ll definitely be doing it again!